 Sky Arts went free-to-air (FTA) on 17th September 2020.
 Sky Arts is the UK’s only channel dedicated to the arts and culture; and by going FTA, they hope to bring more of the arts to more people.

 To celebrate the launch, Sky Arts commissioned 38 pieces of landscape art from five of the ‘Finalists’ from Sky Arts Landscape Artist of the Year series.
 Each of the pieces represents a significant landscape or landmark chosen from across the UK.
 Taken together, the 38 sites represent the enormous diversity across the UK, and the power of art in all its different forms to offer new perspectives.
 I was asked to produce twelve of the pieces for the commission.
 I’ve written a small blog on the process and the virtual exhibition can be seen here:

 I featured on Sky Arts landscape Artist of the Year in 2018.
 I was fortunate to win my heat and made it to the semi-final.
 I have posted a couple of blogs on my experience.

-I have Giclee prints available of the Vital Spark on Loch Fyne, The Tyne Bridge, two alternatives of boats at Staithes and the Duomo in Florence.
+I have Giclee prints available of the Vital Spark on Loch Fyne, The Tyne Bridge, three alternatives of boats at Staithes and the Duomo in Florence.
 I have also started producing small batches of reduction lino cut prints.
 I have also started making Art Cards with a set I have called ‘Tyneside Joiner’.
 If you are interested in affordable limited edition prints and lino cut prints take a look at my ‘Prints’ page.